TSaiChan/CV---CASE-STUDY/README.md

-# 🧠 Plant and Weed Segmentation using U-Net and ResNet50
+# Plant and Weed Segmentation and Detection using U-Net and ResNet50

 This repository contains two approaches for performing semantic segmentation on plant and weed datasets: